-- Professor in Cultural Policy (Theatre, Film and Television Studies)
+- Professor of Cultural Policy (Theatre, Film and Television Studies)

 Major grants and awards since 2006:

 2015-17: Lead partner, Cultural Creativity Strand, CulturalBase H2020-funded project.